-Use the same equipment, tooling, talent and polishing process on the mock-up that’ll be used on the general installation.
+Use the same equipment, tooling, talent and also polishing process on the mock-up that you will use on the general installation.
 This eliminates the polishing process as a variable that could impact the finished surface.

-After approval of the mock-up, the CBUs can be carefully lifted, separated and stored for future reference.
+After approval of the mock-up, you can carefully lift, separate and then store the CBUs for future reference.

-Managing the customers’ expectations when it comes to the final aesthetic provided by a polishable overlay is critical to the project’s success.
+Managing the customers’ expectations when it comes to the final aesthetic provided by polishable overlays is critical to the project’s success.
 Managing those expectations starts with the mock-up.
-For your peace of mind and your customers, incorporate the mock-up into every project where a polishable overlay is specified.
+For both your peace of mind and your customers, incorporate the mock-up into every project where a polishable overlay is specified.